Four Is Death: You can make a fun drinking game out of the number of times four is mentioned.

 Good People Have Good Sex: After he finds out that his girlfriend hates Indians, Reggie has angry sex with her for a week, for the sole purpose of the cosmic irony of her bearing an Indian child.

 Conversely John, upon finding a white man watching Asian porn, is disgusted by it.

 He Who Fights Monsters: Where to begin?
 Marie assumes David is hitting on her out of some ethnic fetishism and is therefore a racist... because he's white.
 John wants to kill a white man as revenge for all the Indians who were killed.
 Mather thinks he's fighting racism, while being racist in his own way.
 Reggie wants revenge on his abusive father by killing white men.
 Aaron wants to avenge his brother by killing Indians.

-Karmic Death - The people who killed David killed him over casino money, and then are killed over an illegal poker game.
+Karmic Death: The people who killed David did it over casino money, and then are killed over an illegal poker game.

 Leitmotif: An odd example of a literary one.
 John's leitmotif is the sound of sandals walking on sand.

 Man in White: One took John away from his family in his fantasies.

 Mood Whiplash: Alexie calls the book "a feel-good novel about interracial murder".